JB14forever/JB-Data-Explorer/README.md

 ## 📖 Overview

-JB Data Explorer takes a raw tabular dataset and runs it through a full analytics workflow, profiling, cleaning, exploring, modelling, and narrating, in about 90 seconds, logging and justifying every automated decision along the way.
+The Data Explorer platform takes a raw tabular dataset and runs it through a full analytics workflow, profiling, cleaning, exploring, modelling, and narrating, in about 90 seconds, logging and justifying every automated decision along the way.